-Theorem 4.
-The voting procedure that results from using the 3-approximation algorithm described in Section 3 is nonmanipulable.
+Theorem 5.
+The voting procedure that results from using

+the first 3-approximation algorithm described in Section 3 is nonmanipulable.

 Proof.
-The algorithm picks a ballot v_j at random and outputs a k-completion of v_j .
+The algorithm picks an arbitrary ballot v_j and outputs a k-completion of v_j .
 For a voter i, if the algorithm did not pick v_i , then the voter cannot change the output of the algorithm by lying.
 Furthermore, if the algorithm did pick v_i , then the best outcomes of size k for v_i are precisely all the k-completions of v_i .
-Therefore, by lying, the voter cannot possibly alter the outcome to his benefit.
+Therefore, by lying, the voter cannot possibly alter the outcome to his benefit. \Box